Tax on ₹25 Lakh Salary: New vs Old Regime + In-Hand Pay

-For a ₹25 Lakh salary, the New Tax Regime is generally the winner.
-Your total tax will be approx ₹4.18 Lakhs.
+For a ₹25 Lakh salary, the New Tax Regime is usually the better option.
+Your total tax is ₹3,19,800.

 Check Your Specific Case: